 We live in a society that likes to judge people for their mistakes.
 Unfortunately, it is easy to get arrested for minor charges in the US, however, some states are stricter than others, a minor mistake could lead to a mugshot and the same treatment as a common criminal.

 We’re going to explore some of the key differences between crime across the US and the consequences of that.
 So whether you or someone you know is currently struggling with removing negative information online pertaining to an arrest or criminal record look no further.

 Some States are Stricter than others about Mugshots

 Driving violations are some of the most common offenses across the country.
 Arizona is an example of a state that treats drivers extremely harshly.
-In fact, Arizona has some of the strictest DUI laws in the country, with an 83% surcharge applied to speeding tickets.
+In fact, Arizona has some of the strictest DUI laws in the country, with an 83% surcharge applied to speed tickets.

 Take the possession of marijuana as another example.
 California has completely decriminalized the possession of marijuana.
 Say you forget to check your car and drive in Arizona, you run the risk of facing criminal charges!